 Citizens’ Assemblies are often in the news, from the assemblies that led to the referendums on equal marriage and abortion in Ireland, to the Citizens’ Assembly of Scotland and local council climate assemblies.

-While the Electoral Reform Society has helped run two citizens’ assemblies, and political scientists have been studying them for years, to most people the phrase ‘Citizens’ Assembly’ means little.
+While the Electoral Reform Society has helped run two citizens’ assemblies, and political scientists have been studying them for years, for most of us the phrase ‘Citizens’ Assembly’ means little.

-Firstly, Parliament and your local council are not citizens’ assemblies.
-Rather than elections, the members of a citizens’ assembly are typically assembled at random from the general public – like a jury, where we all have an equal chance of joining.
+Firstly, Parliament is not a citizens’ assembly.
+Rather than elections, the members of a citizens’ assembly are typically assembled like a jury, where we all have an equal chance of joining.
 It is still up to elected politicians whether or not to follow the assembly’s recommendations.